 4. Uncover the browser passwords through the Web Code

-The following method has been successfully tested on most recently Chrome, Opera and Firefox browsers.
+The following method has been successfully tested on the most recent browsers Chrome, Opera and Firefox.

-Assuming you're on a website with a hidden password, double-click the password to highlight it, then right-click on it and select 'Inspect'.
-In newer versions of Firefox you will also need to click the control panel button at the bottom left to view the html content (Alt + M).
+We assume that you are on a password-protected website, double-click on the password to highlight it, then right-click on it and select 'Inspect'.
+In later versions of Firefox you will also need to click the control panel button located at the bottom left to view the html (Alt + M) content.

 After viewing the html content of the page, the password bar should already be marked.
 As shown in the following pictures in this line there is the value: "Password" between units.
 Double-click on "Password", delete the word completely and look at the login screen ...
 Your password is there ...